SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Questions and Answers:

 Thank you very much.
-We will now begin the question and answer session.
-Anyone who wishes to ask a question may press STAR and one on their touchtone telephone.
-If you wish to remove yourself from the question queue, you may press star and two participants are Requested to please use handsets while asking a question.
-Ladies and gentlemen, we will now wait for a moment while the question queue assembles.
+We will now begin the question-and-answer session.
+[Operator Instructions] Ladies and gentlemen, we will now wait for a moment while the question queue assembles.
 Our first question comes from the line of Shreya Shivani from Nomura.
 Please go ahead.

 Shreya Shivani